passcod/noodle/README.md

 Orchestrator crashes, leaving the underlying containers or applications running.
 Rest of the cluster notices the node is dead and reschedules.
-The new Noodle yells its ARP out, the old Noodle notices ARP that is not coming from itself, and exits.
+The new Noodle yells its announce, the old Noodle notices ARP that is not coming from itself, and exits.
 Traffic moves over to the new node.

 ## Bad times